Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
-orderId* | int | Unique id of the order for which you want to update a transaction paymentStatus | enum | New status of the current transaction.
+orderId* | int | Unique id of the order for which you want to update transaction details paymentStatus | enum | New status of the current transaction.
 Values: `P` for pending, `A` for authorized, `F` for failed respCode | string | Unique code generated for the transaction from the payment gateway txnID* | long | Unique id of the specific transaction that you want to update